ankrutik/notes/aws/solutions_arch_cert/notes.md

 ## Global Accelerator

+Unicast IP: all servers has their individual IP, usual

+Anycast IP: multiple servers have the same IP, traffic routed to nearest one.

+Global Accelarator uses Anycast IP to send it to the closest Edge location.

 **Directs traffic to the optimal endpoint in terms of proximity to client, health, endpoint weights**.

 **Components**:

-- static ip addresses: AWS brings 2 IPs or you can bring your own
+- **static ip addresses: AWS brings 2 IPs or you can bring your own**
 - accelerator
 - DNS name: assigns you a DNS name
 - network zone: isolated unit with own physical infrastructure